James D. Wolfensohn, who led World Bank through tumultuous decade, dies at 86

 Helping arrange what was then the largest-ever corporate bailout in U.S. history, Mr. Wolfensohn was put in weekly contact with top officials such as Paul A. Volcker, then chairman of the Federal Reserve Board — further lengthening his list of contacts.
 He also proved his ability to work across borders, smoothing over a cultural rift between combustible Chrysler chief Lee Iacocca and the Japanese bankers who had loaned the Detroit auto company $600 million.

-After receiving $10 million when Salomon was sold, Mr. Wolfensohn started his own boutique consulting firm and gradually built a client list that included companies as diverse as Mercedes Benz and Ralph Lauren.
+After receiving $10 million when Salomon was sold, Mr. Wolfensohn started his own boutique consulting firm and gradually built a client list that included companies as diverse as Mercedes-Benz and Ralph Lauren.

 But it was his work at the World Bank that defined his public life.
 After a middle-class upbringing in Australia, he wrote, early trips to India and Nigeria as an air-conditioning salesman had left “an indelible mark.”